tudip-technologies/ecorepay-magento/README.md

 	1. Download and extract ZIP of the repository or export after taking clone of this public repository.

-	2. Copy/Move "App" folder into your Magento project.
+	2. Copy/Move "app" folder into your Magento project.

 	3. Set your merchant's API Key and Auth token on the line no. 127 and 128 of PaymentMethod.php(\app\code\local\Tudip\Ecorepay\Model\PaymentMethod.php)